Come Home, Father: Background

-Work devoted himself to the temperance movement, "[expressing] his passionate convictions about Prohibition" through music.
+Work devoted himself to the temperance movement and expounded his Prohibitionist beliefs through song.
 The movement gained much traction after the Civil War's close as many moralistic fraternities, eminently, the Women's Christian Temperance Union, called for public education on the perils of alcohol.
 Drunkards were framed as sinful and culpable for the degeneration of lives throughout the country.
-"Reform literature" was the popular medium through which temperance was propagated, often taking the form of simple, sentimental and persuasive lyrics.
-Biographer George W. Ewing notes: "Many, if not most, of the hymnbooks of the late nineteenth and early twentieth centuries contain at least two or three temperance hymns."
+Reform literature was the popular medium through which temperance was propagated, often taking the form of simple, sentimental and persuasive lyrics.
+The writer George W. Ewing notes: "Many, if not most, of the hymnbooks of the late nineteenth and early twentieth centuries contain at least two or three temperance hymns."
 It borrowed elements from contemporary literary realism, documenting the hardships of domestic life with emphasis on women's oppression at the hands of their husband's indulgent habits.

 Temperance reform music started to catch on in the 1830s, much in line with the rising influence of the movement as a whole.
 The 1870s saw a crest in the temperance movement, and around this time, the Women's Christian Temperance Union was established.